About our Scholars’ Network

 The Scholars’ Study

-Our Scholars enewsletter is called The Scholar’s Study: The BPC Scholars Newsletter.
-It will be managed by the editors, Dr Theodora Thomadaki (University of Roehampton) and Dr Jacob Johanssen (St. Mary’s University).
+Our termly eNewsletter is called The Scholar’s Study.
+It is managed by the editors, Dr Theodora Thomadaki (University of Roehampton) and Dr Jacob Johanssen (St. Mary’s University).
 You can read the Scholars’ Study here.

 The Scholars’ Study aims to inform about publications, events, or other news in relation to the scholars and more widely to psychoanalysis beyond the clinic.
 We hope this space will facilitate a home and community for the Scholars where we can all share ideas, get to know each other, and learn about events, or other activities.
 Please email Theodora and Jacob if you would like to be involved.